 Scales, T.L. and Maxwell, M. (2019) “Doing the Word’: Southern Baptists’ Carver School of Church Social Work and its predecessors, 1907-1997.
 University of Tennessee Press.

 Scales, T.L. and Howell, J.A. eds.
-Stewards of the Academy: Christian Scholars and Teachers Consider a Life of Faithfulness.
-New York: Palgrave.
+(2018) Christian Faith and University Life: Stewards of the Academy: New York: Palgrave.